- Meet Our Team

 YOU PAY NOTHING UNTIL WE WIN

-A severe San Diego slip and fall accident often leads to serious, sometimes fatal injuries, creating economic stress for victims and their families.
-Catastrophic injuries can bankrupt a family.
+Although the name slip and fall sounds relatively harmless, these types of accidents can result in serious and even life-changing injuries.
+Catastrophic injuries can financially and emotionally bankrupt a family.
 Fortunately, California law permits slip and fall accident victims to take legal action against a negligent property owner to recover losses related to the accident and resulting injuries.

-If you, your child, or another loved one has suffered injuries on another person’s property or at a business, contact the experienced San Diego slip and fall attorneys at Gomez Trial Attorneys for a free consultation to share your slip and fall accident story, discuss the viability of your claim, and learn how we can assist you going forward.
+If you, your child, or another loved one has suffered injuries on another person’s property or at a business, contact the experienced San Diego slip and fall accident attorneys at Gomez Trial Attorneys for a free case evaluation to share your accident story, discuss the viability of your claim, and learn how we can assist you going forward.

 Responsibility for ensuring that sidewalks are free of cracks, holes, or other issues that could result in a person slipping or tripping and falling belongs to both the city itself as well as home and business owners.

-Other common reasons for slip and fall accidents in San Diego include:
+Other common causes of slip and fall accidents in San Diego include:

 The types of slip and fall hazards that are within the landlord’s control include:

-State law requires landlords in San Diego to repair known hazards and provide adequate warnings to residents and guests about the hazard.
-Additionally, landlords are required to perform regular inspections of properties they own and rent to others, to detect hazards that could cause harm.
+State law requires San Diego landlords to repair known hazards and provide adequate warnings to residents and guests about the hazard.
+Also, landlords must perform regular inspections of properties they own and rent to others to detect hazards that could cause harm.
 These inspections should take place before the tenant moves in, before renewing a lease, when the tenant moves out, and at reasonable intervals throughout the lease.
 Landlords also must disclose any known hazards on the property that could harm the tenant before the tenant enters into the lease.

-Additionally, compensation is based on the claimant’s specific relationship with the deceased.
+Compensation is based on the claimant’s specific relationship with the deceased.
 For example, minor children who lose a parent sometimes receive compensation for loss of guidance and parental support.
 Similarly, widows and widowers sometimes receive compensation for loss of companionship.
-Your San Diego slip and fall lawyer can answer any questions you have related to the death of a loved one after a slip and fall accident.
+A San Diego slip-and-fall accident lawyer can answer any questions you have related to the death of a loved one after a slip-and-fall accident.

-A property owner who is named in a personal injury lawsuit and their business or homeowners’ insurance carrier will usually go to great lengths to undervalue an injured person’s claim.
+If you’ve been injured in a slip and fall that someone else is liable for, you would hope that the liable party would “do the right thing.”
+Unfortunately, this is not what usually happens.
+Instead, the property owner or other defendant in a slip and fall case and/or their business or homeowners’ insurance carrier will usually go to great lengths to undervalue an injured person’s claim.
 In fact, in many cases, insurers do their best not to pay on a claim at all.
 After all, insurance companies do not stay in business by paying every claim or settling every lawsuit that comes their way.

 Depending on the situation and circumstances of your slip and fall injury, the insurer or the insurer’s lawyers will typically use one or more of the following strategies in an attempt to reduce or eliminate their financial liability:

-A doctor’s report can also provide vital evidence that will establish when your slip and fall injuries took place.
-If you suffer back and neck injuries in your slip and fall accident, but do not seek medical attention until well after the accident, you may end up struggling to prove that your injuries occurred in that particular fall.
+A doctor’s report can also provide vital evidence that will establish when your injuries took place.
+If you suffer back and neck injuries in your accident, but do not seek medical attention until well after the accident, you may end up struggling to prove that your injuries occurred in that particular fall.

 Report the accident.
 Many businesses have protocols in place that establish how they will handle accidents, including slip and fall accidents, on the premises.
 Report your fall to management at the business and fill out an incident report if needed.
-This report can serve as vital evidence regarding your slip and fall.
+This report can serve as vital evidence in your case.

 You should not, however, do anything (including trying to collect evidence) that may make your injuries worse or put you in an unsafe position.

-As the party injured in a San Diego slip and fall accident, you will need to make arrangements to manage your medical bills.
-While a slip and fall injury claim can help provide you with much needed compensation that will allow you to pay those bills, the liable party will not pay those bills for you.
+As the individual who was injured in a San Diego slip and fall accident, you will need to make arrangements to manage your medical bills.
+While a slip and fall injury claim can help provide you with much-needed compensation that will allow you to pay those bills, the liable party will not pay those bills for you.
 Instead, the liable party will issue payment to you based on the terms of the settlement or court award.
 You can then use those funds to manage your bills, including your medical expenses.